-- wash hands with warm water for at least 20 seconds, including tops and palms of the hands, wrists and between the fingers
+- wash their hands with warm water for at least 20 seconds, including tops and palms of the hands, wrists and between the fingers

-- using hot water makes no difference and can in fact trigger aggravate eczema
+- avoid hot water – using hot water makes no difference and can in fact trigger aggravate eczema

 Dr Paller says warm water is okay to use, particularly because hot water can aggravate eczema.
 After washing and rinsing well, the hands should be patted dry and a good moisturiser applied.